-New Oracle survey finds UK consumers on edge over high prices, out-of-stock products, and delivery delays
+New Oracle survey finds UAE consumers on edge over high prices, out-of-stock products, and delivery delays

-As if a pandemic wasn’t enough, a new Oracle Retail consumer research study shows that shoppers are worried that supply chain and delivery delays will wreak havoc on the holidays.
-In response, 46% of Brits have already started holiday shopping or plan to shop earlier than usual.
-Of the respondents, 14% are even willing to pay more to ensure faster or guaranteed delivery, and 18% plan to order more gifts in case some are delayed or cancelled.
-Those numbers jump to 21% and 23%, respectively, for Millennials*.
-Others are taking an easier path, with 25% of people (especially Millennials at 35%) noting they will buy more gift cards this year.
+As if a pandemic weren’t enough, a new Oracle Retail consumer research study that shoppers are worried that supply chain and delivery delays will wreak havoc on the holidays.
+In response, 66% of UAE shoppers have already started holiday shopping or plan to shop earlier than usual.
+Of the respondents, 26% are even willing to pay more to ensure faster or guaranteed delivery, and 30% plan to order more gifts in case some are delayed or canceled.
+Those numbers jump to 28% and 32%, respectively, for Gen Z*.
+Others are taking an easier path, with 36% of people in the UAE (especially Millennials at 41%) noting they will buy more gift cards this year.

 “As we see in the news, the supply chain challenges are a global reality.
 Regardless, consumers will still measure retailers on their ability to deliver on their wish lists this holiday season,” said Mike Webster, senior vice president, and general manager, Oracle Retail.
 “Accountability will be the name of the game.
 Retailers must have clear visibility into their inventory, a realistic timeline for the fulfillment, and a plan to communicate clearly throughout the order and delivery processes.
 Through transparency and execution, retailers can earn trust with their customers and build the potential for future loyalty.”

-The survey polled 5,728 global consumers, including 528 in the United Kingdom, in September 2021.
+The survey polled 5,728 global consumers, including 526 in the UAE, in September 2021.
 The Untold Insights survey asked consumers about their pandemic shopping habits and plans for holiday shopping.
-Unwrap your complimentary copy of the report.

-Gift givers are worried they will be left holding an empty box as products may not be available or will take too long to arrive:
+Gift givers in the UAE are worried they will be left holding an empty box as products may not be available or will take too long to arrive:

-Sixty-six percent of respondents will have gifts delivered to their home, but many are worried that shipping times won’t meet their expectations and will be late – if they arrive at all.
-To ease their concerns, 58% of respondents say granular tracking of delivery status is very important.
+66% of UAE respondents will have gifts delivered to their home (up from 58% in 2020), but many (43%) are worried shipping times won’t meet their expectations and will be late (43%) – if they arrive at all (30%).
+To ease their concerns, 70% of respondents say granular tracking of delivery status is very important.

 When asked what gifts they plan to buy more of this year, gift cards emerged as the top contender: